aitorbf/WallaMarvel/README.md

 ### Snapshot Testing

-For UI testing I use [SnapshotTesting](https://github.com/pointfreeco/swift-snapshot-testing?tab=readme-ov-file), a library that captures the visual state of views and compares them to stored reference images, alerting us to any unexpected changes in the UI.
+This project uses [SnapshotTesting](https://github.com/pointfreeco/swift-snapshot-testing?tab=readme-ov-file) for UI testing, a library that captures the visual state of views and compares them to stored reference images, alerting us to any unexpected changes in the UI.
+<br/><br/>

+## 💡 Future Improvements

+- Superhero favorites system using Core Data or SwiftData
+- Internationalization
+- Navigation using `NavigationPath` and `NavigationDestination` from SwiftUI (minimum iOS 16)
 <br/><br/>

 ## 📄 License